-The Arrangement is the engagement, occupation, or employment as a director of a company.
+The Arrangement is the engagement, occupation, or employment of a person as a director of a company.
 The engagement may either be by direct contract between the director and the company for whom the person acts as a director, or by a third party appointing, or agreeing to provide, a director to a company.